rmkubik/raw-words/content/notes/Create my own static site generator.md

 - [[gray-matter]] - parse front matter
 - [[remark]] - ecosystem for markdown parsing

 I've always used [[React]] for web dev.
 I still think it is a useful technology.
 It also feels like overkill in a lot of places.
-I'd like to try alternatives.
-I haven't really enjoyed using templating stuff in the past.
-Things like PHP templates, [[11ty]], handlebars.
+I'd like to try alternatives. [[I'm not a huge fan of templating technologies]].
+Things like PHP templates, [[Eleventy]], handlebars.
 That said, I'm interested in giving them another shot... they just seem like a more "correct" choice than trying to render my React code statically.
 - I'm curious about [[eta.js]] for little embedded JS in documents: https://github.com/bgub/eta
 - I used [[pug]] a good bit in [[TwilioQuest]] and didn't really love it.
 We used it in a pretty unconventional use case though.
-- I think [[11ty]] uses [[nunjucks]] under the hood and I didn't really like using that tool either.
+- I think [[Eleventy]] uses [[nunjucks]] under the hood and I didn't really like using that tool either.
 Maybe nunjucks is actually fine and its just 11ty I disliked.

 I have used [[MDX]] in my blog posts in the past.
 I feel like that is probably overkill as well.